sxjczzl/Homebrew-brew/docs/Acceptable-Formulae.md

 Software that can upgrade itself does not integrate well with Homebrew's own upgrade functionality.
 The self-update functionality should be disabled (if possible without complicating the formula).

+### We don’t like formula that have outside dependencies
+Formula submitted to homebrew/core must only depend on formulae that are already available in homebrew/core.

 ### We don’t like install scripts that download unversioned things
 We don't like install scripts that are pulling from the `master` branch of Git repositories or unversioned, unchecksummed tarballs.
 These should use `resource` blocks with specific revisions or checksummed tarballs instead.
 Note that we now allow tools like `cargo`, `gem` and `pip` to download specifically versioned libraries during installation.